BitMiracle/Docotic.Pdf.Samples/Samples/Draw and print PDF/PrintPdf/README.md

 # Print PDF in WinForms and WPF applications
-This sample shows how to print PDF documents to a printer in Windows Forms and WPF applications.
+This sample shows how to print PDF documents to a printer in Windows Forms and WPF applications using [Docotic.Pdf library](https://bitmiracle.com/pdf-library/).

 The demo app comes in C# and VB.NET versions for Windows Forms and WPF.
 The app shows the following features:
 1. Print Preview.